asoua16/HorseRaceSimulator/README.md

 # HorseRaceSimulator
 ECS414U Coursework

+To start the program use the main() method in MainManu.java.

 1. Press Horse Management
 2. Add Horses and click back to Main Menu*
 4. Press Betting